gerryw1389/PS-FindNextCIDRRange/README.md

 ### Goal

-Exact same function as https://github.com/gamullen/FindNextCIDRRange but written in Powershell instead of C# so it is slower but a more familiar language to scripters.
+Exact same function as [FindNextCIDRRange](https://github.com/gamullen/FindNextCIDRRange) but written in Powershell instead of C# so it is slower but a more familiar language to scripters.
 More details can be found on my [blog](https://automationadmin.com/2022/08/tf-get-next-subnet).

 ### Code Used

 1. [Indented.Net.IP](https://github.com/indented-automation/Indented.Net.IP/)
 2. [BornToBeRoot/PowerShell](https://github.com/BornToBeRoot/PowerShell/)

+### DISCLAIMER

+Please do not use these scripts in a production environment without reading them over first.
+Please see the MIT [license](./LICENSE) for more information.